Opinion | Biden will need partners to restore our institutions. Where will he find them?

 Biden also disclosed his preference for persons over principles.
 Not that Biden has no principles.
 But he is loath to let his principles get in the way of personal connections.
 No amount of historical baggage was going to keep him from forming a bond with a colleague — and in Biden’s telling, Thurmond repaid that bond by standing with Biden through an episode of political peril.

 Also on display in the pulpit of First Baptist Church that day was Biden’s view of politics as a two-way street, a marketplace of needs and favors in which participants can all benefit from the free exchange of chits.
 Except on Election Day, Biden is a “win-win” kind of guy.
 The “Northeast liberal” fully understood that his eulogy was a Thurmond power play from beyond the grave; the old coot turned to Biden for a fresh coat of paint on the historical record.
-But Biden benefitted, too, from his prominent appearance as a national healer.
+But Biden benefited, too, from his prominent appearance as a national healer.
 There was something in it for them both.

 A short step took Biden from Columbia to his co-starring role in Barack Obama’s “audacity of hope” campaign five years later.
 And now Biden’s own presidential bid plays similar notes.
 No matter how deeply divided we are, he suggests, we can be friends and do business together in the context of our national institutions.
 Given one more transfer of office space, this time in the West Wing, bygones will become bygones.